christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 - Promise: The contract “for situation candidates from a `situationStream`, run an `action` according to `policy`, and remember across reloads”.
 - `actionId`: Stable name for an action function, registered at startup so PromiseKeeper can resume after reload.
 - `actionArgs`: Optional action parameters persisted as part of a promise definition and passed to the action function on each attempt.
-- `situationFactoryId`: Stable name for a situation stream factory, registered at startup so PromiseKeeper can resume after reload.
+- `situationMapId`: Stable name for a situation map (stream builder), registered at startup so PromiseKeeper can resume after reload.
 - `situationStream`: A live stream/event source (built by a factory) that emits situation candidates for a single promise.
 It should be high-quality and already filtered to match the gate.
 - Situation candidate: One emitted situation instance that PromiseKeeper may attempt to act on.
 - `occurrenceId`: Stable identity for a situation candidate/subject within a promise, used so PromiseKeeper can “check it off” and not redo it after reload.